joelyy-mcintyreks/notes/README.md

 To be successful as a programmer, you should also have a deep understanding of the principles of computer science, such as data structures, algorithms, software engineering, etc. These principles will help you create efficient and scalable solutions to complex problems.
 Additionally, learning to communicate effectively with colleagues and clients is essential, as it can make the difference between a successful project and one that fails.
  - 来自NLP

+# 2024-01-18
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In software development, this translates to preferring clean, readable code over complex and convoluted solutions.
+Strive for clarity and maintainability in your programs, as they're often more critical than clever or intricate algorithms.
+Optimize for understandability and minimize complexity unless absolutely necessary for performance reasons.
+Remember that the code you write today may need to be maintained tomorrow, by you or someone else.
+So, keep it simple and elegant!